springernature/vpat/nature.md

 <br><br>
 Nature magazine and a limited number of journals publish editorial content from a content management system (CMS).
 Content generated by CMS may lack appropriate headings (e.g. using bold text as implicit headings instead of semantically-marked up heading elements).
 <br><br>
-Some parts of the product (e.g. some payment and "my account" pages) use inappropriate heading levels for visual effect.
-We are actively working to repair these problems.
-<br><br>
 Other third party scripts, including survey or customer services widgets, may inject content with inadequate or inappropriate headings or labels.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>